-Here's a look at five broad areas where same-sex couples often encounter unique situations that need to be considered in their financial plans.
+Here's a look at five areas in which same-sex couples often encounter unique situations that need to be considered in their financial plans.

-However, even though estate planning now is pretty much identical for same-sex couples as others, Wolberg said that marriage equality has changed the dynamic for many same-sex couples who have been in long-term relationships.
+But even though estate planning now is pretty much identical for same-sex couples as it is for others, Wolberg said that marriage equality has changed the dynamic for many same-sex couples who have been in long-term relationships.

 "Do you all of a sudden bring up a pre-nuptial agreement before you get married to somebody you've been with for 10 years?" he asked.
 "You've been happy for 10 years and now, because you can get married, you want to change the relationship and add a pre-nup.
 For some couples, that's what leads to a break up."

-When it comes to creating families, a study showed that same-sex couples are four times more likely to adopt a child and six times more likely to become foster parents.
-It estimated that 16,000 same-sex couples are raising more than 22,000 adopted children in the United States.
+When it comes to starting families, studies showed that same-sex couples are four times more likely to adopt a child and six times more likely to become foster parents.
+Unfortunately for everyone involved, this comes at a price.

-The cost of adopting a child can be up to or more than $40,000.
-For couples that go the surrogacy route, fees can run about $150,000.
-On top of those large expenditures, there may be challenges from states that don't allow same-sex couples to adopt or foster children.
+On top of those large expenditures, there may be challenges from states that resist same-sex marriages and those couples looking to adopt.
 In those cases, couples often choose to incur the cost of going to another state, setting up temporary residency and getting matched with a birth family, agency and attorney there.

-Same-sex couples are 1 percent more likely to be employed than opposite-sex couples and singles, and much more likely to have a college education, according to the Williams Institute.
-And research shows gay men and lesbians now earn more than their straight counterparts — the mean income for same-sex couples is $54,000; it's $8,000 less for straight couples.
+Same-sex couples are 1 percent more likely to be employed than opposite-sex couples and singles, and they are much more likely to have a college education, according to the Williams Institute.

 “Women are still earning less than men.
-There are different expectations about what women's careers should look like ... so two gay men have the potential for doing better" than two women in a same-sex marriage, Badgett said.
+There are different expectations about what women's careers should look like, and so two gay men have the potential for doing better than two women in a same-sex marriage," Badgett said.

 Under the 2015 Supreme Court ruling, employers who offer health care and other benefits to heterosexual spouses must offer them to all spouses.

 This uncertainty may pose a costly hurdle for some same-sex couples.
-Creating a financial safety net that accounts for the rising cost of healthcare can be a smart move, Wolberg said.
+Creating a financial safety net that accounts for the rising cost of healthcare could be a smart move, Wolberg said.